 Part of the Animal Evolution Series.

-I was so excited when I saw that Abdo was doing this series that I asked for two of the titles.
+Excited Abdo was doing this series, I asked for two of the titles.
 I had studied evolution and genetics as an anthropology student but recent gene sequencing had redrawn the Tree of Life which shows how various animals are related.
 I learned so much about the evolution of early animals writing these two books!

 Puggle and Labradoodle